zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

     - within a tmux session, only one ssh-agent is used
 - if the outermost shell exits, existing shells lose their ssh-agent

+## Other configuration

+### Update ssh-agent environment variables

+If you are using tmux, shells in a tmux session may lose their ssh-agent.
-You can set the environment variables after re-attaching tmux.
+In this case, you can set the environment variables after re-attaching tmux.

 ``` sh
 # This should be a shell function to modify environment variables
 update_ssh_agent_env() {